 How to apply to Khalifa Fund

 The fund is restricted to Emiratis between 21 and 60 years old.
-Applicant may call any of the available branches to register or use the fund's online downloadable application or collect it from any of the UAE's branches.
+Applicant may call any of the available branches to register or read online about the application process (PDF).

 Similarly, Dubai SME, an agency of Department of Economic Development in Dubai offers financing options and many support services including advisory and incubatory services to small and medium enterprises.
 Dubai SME offers services to startups and established businesses.